-- 56. The MCOP shall have a listing of available independent providers and assist a member in finding an independent provider when requested by the member. - 57.
+- 54. The MCOP shall have a listing of available independent providers and assist a member in finding an independent provider when requested by the member. - 55.
 MCOP Portfolio Expansion.
-The MCOP shall immediately report to ODM all arrangements wherein services or contracts may overlap with Medicaid plans when seeking to expand its portfolio through contracts with other entities. - 58.
+The MCOP shall immediately report to ODM all arrangements wherein services or contracts may overlap with Medicaid plans when seeking to expand its portfolio through contracts with other entities. - 56.
 Sub-contractual Relationships and Delegation.
-If the MCOP's responsibilities or services under this Agreement are delegated to any first tier, downstream, or related entity (collectively, the other entities are "FDR" and any such agreement with an FDR is the "FDR agreement" or "FDR arrangement") as defined in 42 CFR 423.4, shall ensure it has an arrangement with the FDR to perform administrative services as defined below on the MCOP's behalf.
+If the MCOP's responsibilities or services under this Agreement are delegated to any first tier, downstream, or related entity (collectively, the other entities are "FDR" and any such agreement with an FDR is the "FDR agreement"), the MCOP shall ensure it has a written agreement with the FDR to perform administrative services as defined below on the MCOP's behalf. - a.
+Parties to administrative services arrangements are defined as: